-Colleagues: LCPCM regrets we are still unable to offer our wonderful luncheon and networking opportunities for this year’s Fall Conference.
+Colleagues: LCPCM regrets we are still unable to offer our wonderful luncheon and networking opportunities for this year’s Spring Conference.
 Nevertheless, we planned an informative day to meet your continuing education needs and to keep you abreast of the latest legislative and public policy issues effecting your practice.
 We hope you will join us.

-2021 ANNUAL LCPCM FALL CONFERENCE
+2022 ANNUAL LCPCM FALL CONFERENCE

 The schedule for our on-line day together is as follows:

 12:00PM Lunch Break & Legislative Update (optional attendance-not for CEUs)

 Topics in Crisis Intervention: Helping the High Risk Consumer and